gscontras/probLang/notes.md

 ## open issues

-- is the reference to stochastic lambda-calculus still adequate for webPPL, which is not purely functional? would we want to exclude non-functional probabilistic programming tools, like pyro (?), with this formulation?
+- is the reference to stochastic lambda-calculus adequate for webPPL (is it purely functional?) would we want to exclude non-functional probabilistic programming tools, like pyro (?), with this formulation?
 - text says that literal listener uses salience priors, but that's *not* how the original science paper formalized it; and it gives *bad* empirical predictions (Appendix; Qing &